Picture Credit pixabay creative commons 0 public domain

 4. You are already known for your charity work.
 Tell us more about this

 Alongside my volunteering work I raise money for the Dave Rayner Fund.
 He was a professional cyclist who was tragically killed outside a nightclub in Bradford in 1994.
 The foundation was set up in his honour and its purpose is to help fund young, upcoming athletes who wish to progress in their chosen sport.
 These can be things such as covering the costs for them to compete in professional events, which are overseas and require extra money in order to participate, such as travel.
-A link to her fundraising website can be found here.

 5. Which athletes inspire you the most?